 Even now that I am acutely aware of these behaviors within me, I still get nervous when speaking to a new mechanic or a hairdresser over the phone for the first time.
 If I don’t give it enough forethought, I experience anxiety, stumble over my words and appear, in my mind, very foolish.
 So, my life is one of pre-thinking and planning to avoid these very uncomfortable feelings of ‘less than’, ‘fear of reprisal’, ‘appearing stupid’, etc.

 Is there a resolution to my story?
 Yes.
 Some days are very good days but I have to stay balanced in everything that I do.
 If I don’t, the wonderful thing for me now is that I can see my unbalance and patiently take steps to re-balance myself.

 I’m not a doctor nor a therapist.
 I derive my thoughts and feelings from my own experience, what I read, and the world that evolves in front of me.
-For this reason, it is very important to me to know what other people think and feel.
+For this reason, it is very important for me to know what other people think and feel.
 If you identify with my experience or if you have comments or questions contact me via Messenger or the Contact form – both on this site.